foureyes/csci-ua.0480-fall2020-034/homework/02-restaurants-2020.markdown

 __Hint:__

-Converting the arrays to `sets` might be helpful.
+Converting the arrays to `Sets` might be helpful.

 __Examples:__